 Related: Our BIG guide to South Africa

-Have you been there?
-What made you love South Africa?
+Have you been to South Africa?

 PS.
 Looking to book flights, hotels, tours, or rent a car?
 Have a look at our Travel Resources page.